CSCfi/csc-user-guide/docs/apps/visit.md

 ## Parallel use

 VisIt can be run interactively in parallel configuration using several processors.
-Login to Puhti-rhel8 and submit the following to launch VisIt on a compute node
+Login to Puhti and submit the following to launch VisIt on a compute node

 ```bash
 module load visit/3.1.3